-- Set the example by modeling appropriate behaviours that are consistent with the Code of Conduct and the Badger Values; - Investigate alleged inappropriate behaviour within the teams they lead; - Seek advice from your Human Resources Business Partner (HRBP) to ensure corrective action is consistently applied throughout Badger; - Decide on appropriate corrective action in response to inappropriate behaviour, including employee discipline up to and including termination; and - Communicate discipline to employees who have behaved inappropriately.
+- Set the example by modeling appropriate behaviors that are consistent with the Code of Conduct and the Badger Values. - Investigate alleged inappropriate behavior within the teams you lead; - Seek advice from your Human Resources Business Partner (HRBP) to ensure corrective action is consistently applied throughout Badger. - Decide on appropriate corrective action in response to inappropriate behavior. including employee discipline up to and including termination. - Communicate discipline to employees who have behaved inappropriately.

-All members of the Badger team and those we interact with expect us to act in a safe, respectful and professional manner.
+All members of the Badger team and those we interact with expect us to act in a safe, respectful, and professional manner.
 We must uphold our Code of Conduct and other policies and practices by taking corrective action when employees behave in a manner that is inconsistent with Badger's expectations.
 For further detail, please refer to the full Progressive Discipline Policy.

-If you have any questions about this policy please contact Tracey Wallace, VP Human Resources.
+If you have any questions about this policy, please contact the Chief Human Resources Officer.